BACCHUS 2020 CHAPTERS 1-3

 The instinct to kill was tempting.
 This wasn’t the first woman to suffer at the hands of these men.
-Others had not been nearly as fortunate.
-Bacchus could have killed them easily, but he wasn’t here to battle an enemy, however deserving of death.
+Others had not been as fortunate.
+Bacchus could have easily killed them, but he wasn’t here to battle a weak enemy, however deserving of death.

-He strolled over to the incapacitated men.
-The three blinded ones wept in fear as they heard his purposeful footfalls, while the fourth and fifth lay supine, unable to move, their dark eyes filled with terror as he came into view.
+He strolled over to the males he’d left incapacitated.
+The paralyzed men wept in fear as they heard his purposeful footfalls.
+Their eyes filled with terror as he came into view.

-“If I ever see any of you around this woman again, I will kill you.
+“If I ever see any of you around this woman again or in this neighborhood, I will kill you.
 I can do so at any time and you'd never see me coming."
-Bacchus allowed his fangs to unfurl as he bent over one of the paralyzed men.
-Venom clung to the sharp tip, dropping onto the man’s white shirt.
+Bacchus unfurled his fangs as he bent over the paralyzed men.
+Venom clung to the sharp tips of his teeth, dropping onto one man’s white shirt.
 “Blink if you understand me,” he snarled.

-The man blinked rapidly and tears ran down their cheeks.
+The men blinked rapidly, and tears ran down their cheeks.
 One of them soiled himself.

 “Good.”
 Bacchus smiled, flicking his forked tongue into the air.
-He could hear the rapid heartbeats of the two men who’d ran away before the fight.
+He could hear the rapid heartbeats of the three men who’d ran away before the fight.
 They’d found their blinded friends and were now hiding at the end of the alley.
-No doubt they’d retrieve their friends the second he left.
+No doubt they’d retrieve these two the second he left.

 Bacchus walked away before he could change his mind.
 He didn’t understand this planet.
 With all the resources here, including healthy women, why did they prey on the weak and take so much for granted?

 * * *